skip navigation

 look up

-while he was walking.
+while he was walking outside.

 Jack stopped

-when he spotted it. (immediately after)
+when he spotted it.

 Jack waited a short time

-before he continued on. (earlier)
+before he continued on.

 Jack still smelled the skunk

-after he passed that area. (later)
+after he passed the area.

-since he saw a skunk there. (from that time to now)
+since he saw a skunk there.

 Jack saw a skunk